-Ebernoe Common is an extensive block of mature woodland and former wood pasture which has been under continuous woodland cover for at least the last 500 years.
-The range of woodland types within the site and the their longstanding history allows it to support an outstanding diversity of species.
-In particular, Barbastelle and Bechstein's bats - who favour ancient woodland - breed in the site because it provides suitable roosting and feeding habitats.
-While Bechstein's feed exclusively in the woodland, Barbastelles commute into the surrounding countryside using the woodland corridors which branch out from the site.
+The Mens is an extensive and structurally diverse woodland site.
+Like Ebernoe Common, the woodland site adjacent to it, it is ancient woodland, having been under continuous woodland cover for the last 500 years.
+Its diversity supports a range of species including lichen, fungi and invertebrates.
+Barbastelle bats Barbastella barbastellus - who favour ancient woodland - breed in the site because it provides the nesting and feeding habitats they require.
+Barbastelles commute into the surrounding countryside using the woodland corridors which branch out from the site.